persapiens/Course/Project/CM.md

 * MAIL_PASSWORD
 * MAIL_SMTP

-##### iTrust
+##### iTrust2

-iTrust is a java application used in the undergrad software engineering system.
-It uses tomcat, mysql, java, and maven.
+iTrust2 is a java application used in the undergrad software engineering system.
+It using enterprise Java technology.
 It has a rich set of unit tests.

-Using the [following guide](http://agile.csc.ncsu.edu/iTrust/wiki/doku.php?id=home_deployment_instructions), to createan ansible script that can prepare a system to run iTrust.
+Using the [following guide](https://github.ncsu.edu/engr-csc326-staff/iTrust2-v2/wiki), to createan ansible script that can prepare a system to run iTrust.

+Tips:

+* Use the maven `exec:java` goal to run the data generator for database (so you can login and run integration tests).
+* Run application with `mvn jetty:run`.

 ### Report